thesunshade/bilara-wiki/Dev-Installation-Ubuntu-20.04.md

 ## Index Translation Memory / Search

-You may need to do this manually:
+You should not need to do this manually, but the TM can be forcefully (re)indexed with this command:

 ```
 ./index-tm